 Our country’s cultural life is concentrated in Tbilisi as well.
 It is a multicultural city hosting rich historic-cultural heritage and vibrant modern urban sub-culture with booming nightlife and creative arts.

-Geographically Georgia is divided into two parts: eastern and western, each of which developed its own distinct culture— Kolkhian (west) and Iberian (east).
-In the 4th century B.C.
-King Parnavaz I established the first eastern Georgian state – the Kingdom of Kartli.
+Geography has played an important role in Georgia’s historical development.
+Georgia is divided into two parts, each with its own distinct culture— Kolkhian in the west and Iberian in the east.
+In the 4th century B.C., King Parnavaz I established the first eastern Georgian state: the Kingdom of Kartli.
 The Parnavazian Dynasty in Kartli lasted until 65 B.C.
-This period proved to be of utmost significance to Georgia.
-Some sources in Georgian historical chronicles date the creation of the Georgian alphabet back to King Pharnavaz I’s reign.
+Georgian historical chronicles date the creation of the Georgian alphabet to King Pharnavaz I’s reign.

-In the 4th century AD, schools of rhetoric and philosophy based in Pazisi (modern Poti) were engaged in translating ancient books and manuscripts.
+In the 4th century A.D., schools of rhetoric and philosophy based in the city of Pazisi (modern Poti) translated ancient books and manuscripts.
 Original hagiographic literature was also written in Georgian.
-The earliest survived until today The Martyrdom of St. Shushanik was written in the 5th century, followed by The Martyrdom of Evstate Mtskheteli in the 6th century.
-Kingdom of Kartli was once again invaded by the Persians in the 5th century, during the reign of King Vakhtang Gorgasali.
-Gorgasali is notable for moving the capital of the country from Mtskheta to Tbilisi and implementing a number of church reforms.
+The earliest have survived until today.
+The Martyrdom of St. Shushanik was written in the 5th century, followed by The Martyrdom of Evstate Mtskheteli in the 6th century.
+The Kingdom of Kartli was invaded by the Persians in the 5th century during the reign of King Vakhtang Gorgasali, one of many Persian invasions over many centuries.
+Gorgasali is notable for moving the capital of the country from Mtskheta to Tbilisi and implementing church reforms.

-From early 14th century, Georgia suffers from numerous invasions of Mongol hordes.
-Solely Tamerlane the Great raided Georgia eight times in 1386–1403, devastating country’s economy and reducing the thriving cities to ruins.
-Economic recession from continuous invasions and treachery among ruling feudals resulted in the division of Georgia into three separate kingdoms: Kakheti, Kartli and Imereti.
+From the early 14th century, Georgia suffered from numerous invasions by Mongol hordes.
+Tamerlane the Great himself raided Georgia eight times between 1386–1403, devastating the country’s economy and reducing its thriving cities to ruins.
+The economic recession caused by continuous invasions combined with treachery among ruling feudal clans to divide Georgia into three separate kingdoms: Kakheti, Kartli, and Imereti.

-In 18th century, King Vakhtang VI introduced a number of reforms in attempt to save the country from economic and political collapse.
-His reign is also noteworthy with the establishment of the first Georgian printing house that published the first print book “The Knight in Panther’s Skin” in 1712.
+In the 18th century, King Vakhtang VI introduced important reforms in an attempt to save the country from economic and political collapse.
+His reign is also noteworthy for the establishment of the first Georgian printing house, which produced Georgia’s first printed book, Rustaveli’s “The Knight in Panther’s Skin,” in 1712.

-From 1720ies, Turkish invaders occupied Georgia again.
-King Erekle II (nick-named “Patara Kakhi”) ruling in 1744–1798 took energetic steps towards unifying the eastern parts of Georgia – kingdoms of Kartli and Kakheti, and simultaneously fighting for sovereignty from Ottoman and Persian Empires.
-As Erekle proved unable to defend Georgia from invaders solely with his own forces, he took the decision to appeal to Orthodox Russia for support.
-Bilateral Treaty of Georgievsk was concluded between the Russian Empire and east Georgian kingdom of Kartli-Kakheti In 1783.
-The treaty established eastern Georgia as a protectorate of Russia, which guaranteed its territorial integrity and the continuation of Georgian Royal Bagrationi dynasty reign in return for prerogatives in the conduct of Georgian foreign affairs.
+From the 1720s, Turkish invaders again occupied Georgia.
+King Erekle II (nicknamed “Patara Kakhi”) who ruled from 1744–1798 took energetic steps to unify the eastern parts of Georgia— the kingdoms of Kartli and Kakheti—while simultaneously fighting for independence from the Ottoman and Persian Empires.
+Erekle proved unable to defend Georgia from invaders solely with his forces, so he appealed to Orthodox Russia for support.
+The Bilateral Treaty of Georgievsk was concluded between the Russian Empire and the east Georgian kingdom of Kartli-Kakheti in 1783.
+This treaty established eastern Georgia as a protectorate of Russia, which guaranteed its territorial integrity and the continued reign of Georgia’s royal Bagrationi dynasty in return for Russia’s being allowed to intervene in the conduct of Georgian foreign affairs.

-In 1891, Georgia was all but completely annexed by the Russian Empire.
-The Russians ignored Georgian habits and traditions and sought to eradicate Georgian language and culture.
-Almost all frescos in all Georgian cathedrals were white-washed and both the status of the Patriarch of Georgia and the autocephaly of the Georgian Church were abolished.
+In 1891, Georgia was annexed completely by the Russian Empire.
+The Russians ignored Georgian habits and traditions and sought to eradicate Georgian culture and the Georgian language.
+Most frescos in Georgian cathedrals were white-washed; Russia abolished both the status of the Patriarch of Georgia and the autocephaly of the Georgian Church.

-Georgia gained short-lived independence from czarist Russia in 1917 when the Democratic Republic of Georgia, with a provisional government, was established.
-In March of the same year, the Georgian church regained its autocephaly and a new patriarch Kirion was elected.
-On 1920, Russia recognized independence of Georgia, followed by the de facto acknowledgement of the sovereign state by the Great Britain, France, Italy and Japan.
-However, in February of 1921, Tbilisi was occupied by the Red Army of the Soviet Russia and the democratic government of Georgia was forced to flee.
-From 1921 to 1991 the Soviet Socialist Republic of Georgia was one of the 15 constituent republics of the Soviet Union until the breakup of USSR.
+Georgia gained short-lived independence from czarist Russia in 1917 as Russia descended into revolutionary chaos when the Democratic Republic of Georgia, with a provisional government, was established.
+In March of the same year, the Georgian church regained its autocephaly, and a new patriarch, Kirion, was elected.
+In 1920, Russia recognized the independence of Georgia.
+Great Britain, France, Italy, and Japan followed suit.
+But in February of 1921, Tbilisi was occupied by the Red Army of Soviet Russia, and the democratic government of Georgia was forced to flee.
+For the next 70 years (1921–1991), the Soviet Socialist Republic of Georgia was one of the 15 constituent republics of the Soviet Union until the breakup of the USSR.

 MORE – gov.ge